jh3nd3rs0n/argmatey/README.md

 ArgMatey is a Java annotation-based iterator-style command line arguments parser with completely customizable provided program usage and help.

-**Disclaimer**: ArgMatey is not production-ready but it aims to be.
+**DISCLAIMER**: ArgMatey is not production-ready but it aims to be.
 It is also subject to breaking changes.

 ## Contents